Achilleas Kostoulas

 When it comes to calculating the central tendency (‘average’), we generally have three options: the mode, the median and the mean.
 These will usually produce similar results, but they show different things.
 You can read more about the differences between these metrics here.

-Calculating the mean for ordinal data is a statistically flawed procedure
+Calculating the mean for ordinal data is statistically problematic

 Rather, Likert items produce ordinal data.
 This means that it is a safer choice to report their median.
 The median is the point that separates the upper and lower halves of the data if we arrange them from largest to smallest.
 You can read more about calculating the median in the post below.